oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 If the Control Packet contains multiple errors the receiver of the Packet can validate the Packet in any order and take the appropriate action for any of the errors found.

-Refer to [5.4.9](#handling-of-disallowed-unicode-code-points) for information about handling Disallowed Unicode code points.
+Refer to [5.4.9 "Handling of Disallowed Unicode code points"](#handling-of-disallowed-unicode-code-points) for information about handling Disallowed Unicode code points.

 ## 4.13 Retained Messages <a id='retained-messages'></a>